 Setting Up the Chart of Accounts

-When setting up a chart of accounts for the first time, it’s important to think about how the business works, not just about how it needs to report for legal and tax purposes.
+When setting up a chart of accounts for the first time, it’s important to consider the way the business works beyond reporting for legal and tax purposes.
 How many business lines are there?
 What kinds of expenses does the business typically incur?
 What types of assets does it have, including intangibles?

-Managers can list as many accounts in a chart of accounts as they need to give them a detailed view of all the financial activity going on in the company.
-It’s important to consider such potential financial analyses when establishing the chart of accounts because, ideally, once it is set up it shouldn’t be changed.
+Managers can list as many accounts in a chart of accounts as needed for a detailed view of all the financial activity within the company.
+It’s important to consider such potential financial analyses when establishing the chart of accounts because, ideally, once it should remain frozen after setup.

 But during setup, a business can adjust the basic structure shown in the previous section to better meet management needs.
-For example, you could further divide your expenses into direct costs — expenses that directly feed into your cost of production — and indirect costs.
+For example, expenses can further divide into direct costs—expenses that directly feed into cost of production—and indirect costs.
 This would make it easier to calculate gross margins.
-It can also be helpful to relate the chart of accounts to budget categories, so managers can see at a glance how the business is performing against expectations when they review the listed accounts.
+It can also be helpful to relate the chart of accounts to budget categories, so managers get an at-a-glance view of business performance against expectations when reviewing the listed accounts.

-When you’ve decided roughly how many lines will be on your chart of accounts and how they will be categorized, the next step is to code them.
+When the quantity of lines and types of categories are established, the next step is to code them.
 Typically, the coding system on a chart of accounts is structured so that various categories of accounts can be easily identified.
-So, for example, asset accounts might all have codes beginning with A, while liability accounts might have codes beginning with L.
+For example, asset accounts might all have codes beginning with A, while liability accounts might have codes beginning with L.

 Here’s an example of a simple structured coding system: